3D Printing as Advertising

 3D printing an item shows more brand loyalty then just the purchase of an object from a store.
 It shows that the consumer cares enough to download and slice the file, then wait the time it takes to 3D print the premium.
 By making files of different complexity and print time, marketing researchers can gauge customer loyalty through their 3D printing habits.

-For more information visit the following
+For more information about this kind of 3D printing advertising visit the following